 For a generation of parents, the evening news was a shared event.
 One television.
 Walter Cronkite at 6:30.
 Kids didn’t have a separate news — they had the news.
 That’s gone.
 Graduated News is a small attempt to fix that.

 One family subscription covers every child in the household.
 Teacher accounts are free.
-The free tier exists and always will.
 We believe the ability to read and understand the news is not a premium feature.
 It’s a right.

 Free, always.